JesusFranC/Delivery-Statistics-tracker/README.md

 - Data Proccessing:
     - Using data collected from the previous part, and analyzing it in such a way to recognize patterns
-    - The end goal is to return real information on what times, locations, and dates would be optimal to be work in
+    - The end goal is to return real information on what times, locations, and dates would be optimal to be work

 - The GUI:
     - The final part that would tie the previous two together in a way that is user friendly and easy to work with.